-The Scripting Toolkit provides the Altiris_DownloadSEPs.cmdDownloadSEPs.cmd command to download System Enablement Packs (SEPs) for use in creating deployments.
-The command file is located in the C:\Program Files\Altiris\ eXpress\Deployment Server\sgdeploy\SGTKWinPE\Altiris\ Altiris_DownloadSEPs.cmdSgshare\sgdeploy\SGTKWinPE directory.
-When you run the Altiris_DownloadSEPs.cmdDownloadSEPs.cmd command, it downloads the SEP for the specified system.
+The Scripting Toolkit provides the Altiris_DownloadSEPs.cmd command to download System Enablement Packs for use in creating deployments.
+The command file is located in the C:\Program Files\Altiris\eXpress\Deployment Server\sgdeploy\SGTKWinPE\Altiris\Altiris_DownloadSEPs.cmdsgshare\sgdeploy\SGTKWinPE directory.
+When you run the

+Altiris_DownloadSEPs.cmdDownloadSEPs.cmd command, it downloads the System Enablement Pack for the specified system.
 For example: